Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Januari 2026 11.16.06 UTC
+- WIB: Minggu, 4 Januari 2026 12.36.50 UTC
-- WITA: Minggu, 4 Januari 2026 12.16.06 UTC
+- WITA: Minggu, 4 Januari 2026 13.36.50 UTC
-- WIT: Minggu, 4 Januari 2026 13.16.06 UTC
+- WIT: Minggu, 4 Januari 2026 14.36.50 UTC

 Kutipan Inspiratif:
-"Never give up.
-There is no such thing as an ending, just a new beginning."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature